HomeAfrican SafarisAfrican Safari Guide

 • Explore the breadth of the Kruger National Park to find some of safari’s most notable wildlife, including the Big Five and so much more

-• Experience a day of game drives to reach deep into changing landscapes across the park’s distinctive ecosystems.
+• Experience a day of game drives to reach deep into changing landscapes across the park’s distinctive ecosystems

-• Enjoy discovering the Kruger with a specially trained guide as you travel in a private vehicle or an open 4x4.
+• Enjoy discovering the Kruger with a specially trained guide as you travel in a private vehicle or an open 4x4

 When to visit: Take advantage of the cooler, drier months of May to September to get optimum game viewing.
 Avoid school holidays, as many locals enjoy the park at this time.
-Otherwise, Kruger is a year-round destination with fascinating wildlife viewing, no matter the season.
+Otherwise, the Kruger is a year-round destination with fascinating wildlife viewing, no matter the season.

 Sabi Sands

 Where is it?
-Lying adjacent to the famous Kruger National Park, Sabi Sands offers a private safari experience, game drives conducted in a smaller, private area on a very popular safari circuit.
+Lying adjacent to the famous Kruger National Park, Sabi Sands offers a private safari experience, with game drives conducted in a smaller, private area on a very popular safari circuit.

 Highlights of the park:

-• Indulge in the comforts and attention a private game reserve provides as your find prime game viewing on smaller sections of land.
+• Indulge in the comforts and attention a private game reserve provides as your find prime game viewing on smaller sections of land

-• Delight in the opportunity to see more wildlife at your leisure and pace, while also seeing fewer vehicles while you traverse this prime safari region.
+• Delight in the opportunity to see more wildlife at your leisure and pace, while also seeing fewer vehicles while you traverse this prime safari region

 Hluhluwe